boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > So, you guys went to a lot of trouble to re-invent market-anarchist taxes?
 >
-> **anarcat**: A bit snide, but you're not really wrong.
+> **anarcat**: I mean, kind of.
-> The intent is to create a social-distribution system that can run without a state (which might become an oppressive power center).
+> The intent is to create a social-distribution system that can run without a state.
 >
 > **RategoryTheory**: I mean, yes, obviously, but this doesn't strike you as inefficient?
 > Or a maybe seem like wasted effort, given that they wound up with "basically a state" anyway?